Teen charged after woman stabbed in Wellington's Central Park

 She was found and taken to hospital.

-A 16-year-old will appear in the Lower Hutt Youth Court tomorrow, charged over the incident.
+A 16-year-old male will appear in the Lower Hutt Youth Court tomorrow, charged over the incident.

 The investigation into the incident is ongoing.